Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: Basics

 For directed graphs $G=(V_G,E_G)$ and $H=(V_H, E_H)$, an \emph{isomorphism between $G$ and $H$} is a bijective map $\varphi\colon V_G\to V_H$ such that $(u,v)\in E_G$ if and only if $(\varphi(u),\varphi(v))\in E_H$.
 If such a map exist, then $G$ and $H$ are \emph{isomorphic}, in symbols $G\simeq H$.

-An arc $e=(u,w)$ in a DAG $G$ is a \emph{shortcut} if there is a directed $uw$-path that does not contain the arc $e$ \cite{linz2020caterpillars, DOCKER2019129}.
-A DAG without shortcuts is \emph{shortcut-free}.
-Throughout the paper, we will often use the ``shortcut-free'' version of a DAG $G$ as defined next, which is also known as transitive reduction of $G$ (see e.g.\ \cite[p.133]{AGU:72}).

-\begin{definition} Let $G$ be a DAG on $X$.
-Then, $G^-$ denotes the DAG obtained from $G$ by removal of all of its shortcuts. \end{definition}

 If $G$ is a DAG whose set of leaves is $X$, then $G$ is a \emph{DAG on $X$}.
 Moreover, if a DAG $G$ has a single root, then it is called a {\em network}.
 A \emph{(rooted) tree} is a network that does not contain vertices with $\indeg_G(v)>1$.
 A \emph{star-tree} on $X$ is a tree with a single root $\rho$ and arcs $\rho\to x$ for all $x\in X$.
-In case $G$ is a DAG on $X$, we have the following useful result concerning $G^-$ from \cite[L.~2.5]{HL:24}.